GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes, the elegant implementation is a function.
-Not a method.
-Not a class.
-Not a framework.
-Just a function.
+> ### Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things.
+What I do takes long hours of studying and uninterruptible concentration.
 >
-> ~ *John Carmack*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts